jokergoo/circlize/README.md

 ## Documentation

-The full documentations are available at http://jokergoo.github.io/circlize_book/book/.
+The full documentations are available at http://jokergoo.github.io/circlize_book/book/ and the online website is at https://jokergoo.github.io/circlize/.

 ## Examples